romaingroux/SPar-K/README.md

 bin/spark --data data.txt --cluster 4 --shift 7 --iter 30 --seeding kmean++ --seed 1234 -p 4 > results.txt
 ```

-With the Singularity image (note that data.txt is inside the image) :
+With the Singularity image (note that data.txt is inside /SPar-K in the image but results.txt is on the host) :
 ```
-singularity exec spar-k.simg spark --data data.txt --cluster 4 --shift 7 --iter 30 --seeding kmean++ --seed 1234 -p 4 > results.txt
+singularity exec spar-k.simg spark --data /SPar-K/data.txt --cluster 4 --shift 7 --iter 30 --seeding kmean++ --seed 1234 -p 4 > results.txt
 ```

-With the Docker image (note that data.txt is inside the image) :
+With the Docker image (note that data.txt is inside the image but results.txt is on the host) :
 ```
 docker run -i spar-k spark --data data.txt --cluster 4 --shift 7 --iter 30 --seeding kmean++ --seed 1234 -p 4 > results.txt
 ```